UPPMAX/uppmax4DL/docs/install.md

 ## Packages and libraries to scripting programs

+- Python, R and Julia all have some centrally installed packages that are available from the modules.
+R has a special module called ``R_packages``, and some Machine Learning python packages are included in the ``python_ml_packages`` module.
+- If not found there you can try to install those by yourself.

 !!! info "Tip Python packages"

     - Try Conda first directly on Bianca.
 We have mirrored all major conda repositories directly on UPPMAX, on both Rackham and Bianca.
 These are updated every third day.